ProsperousHeart/flask-projects/README.md

 # About flask-projects
-Using GItHub as my portfolio, I will be putting up any flask projects I create that I am willing to share publicly.
+Using GitHub as my portfolio, I will be putting up any flask projects I create that I am willing to share publicly.

 # Projects In This Repo
 * MyFirstFlaskApp - basic "Hello world!"